dinusv/paperqml/README.md

 PaperQml adds vector graphics scripting to qml.

+[papergrapherqml](https://github.com/dinusv/papergrapherqml) is a vector editing application based on paperqml.

 ## Installation

-To install, simply clone the repo, and compile the sample in `samples/paperqml.pro`:
+To install, simply clone the repo, and compile the sample in `sample/paperqml.pro`:

 ```
 cd samples